Maximus International Ltd.

-Your Directors take pleasure in presenting the 5th Annual Report of MaximusInternational Limited the "Company" on business and operations of Companyalong with the Audited Financial Statements for the FinancialYear ended 31st March 2021.
+Your Directors take pleasure in presenting the 6th Annual Report of MaximusInternational Limited the "Company" on business and operations of Companyalong with the Audited Standalone and Consolidated Financial Statements for the FinancialYear ended 31st March 2021.

 01. FINANCIAL HIGHLIGHTS